janpeter19/janpeter19/README.md

    Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).

-- 💞️ I’m looking to collaborate on expanding the examples of use of Modelica in Colab.
+- 💞️ I’m looking forward to collaborate on expanding the examples of use of Modelica in Colab.
 I also tailor-make models of biotechnical processes for your needs on a consultancy basis.
 Work with processes involves broader data analysis and is a part of my work, and simulation is just one tool, but an important one.
 Digital Twins is a catchword these days and part of what I do.

 - 📫 You can reach me at: jan.peter.axelsson@vascaia.se